jneidel/jneidel.com/content/newsletter/10/index.md

 I commit to work on a topic (a subject) for a period of time.
 The leading principle is: Stay _on-topic_ at all times.
-That means any task, project, action, media shall pertain pertain to the selected topic.
+That means any task, project, action, media shall pertain to the selected topic.
 Anything _off-topic_ is to be noted for later without receiving much attention.